Kids Again (Sam Smith song)

-"Kids Again" is a song by British singer Sam Smith, released through Capitol Records on 30 October 2020 as the third single from their third studio album, Love Goes (2020).
+"Kids Again" is a song by the English singer Sam Smith, released through Capitol Records on 30 October 2020 as the third and final single from their third studio album, Love Goes (2020).
 The song was written by Sam Smith, Ryan Tedder, Ali Tamposi, Andrew Wotman and Louis Bell.

 Music video

 The music video, directed by Alasdair McLellan, premiered on YouTube on 30 October 2020.

 Composition

 When Sam Smith was interviewed by Clara Amfo for BBC Sounds both remarked that there are echoes of 1970s and 1980s music, particularly the work of Fleetwood Mac in this track.
 It is, Sam commented, different in style to anything else on the album.

 Sam added that "this is a bridge to my next record", expressing the intention to move on from the style of Love Goes to involve themself more in the intricacies of production and "rootsy queer soul".